HomeOnline casinos CanadaAlberta online casinos

 3. Verify your account

 This is the best way to avoid any potential delays when it comes to cashing out any winnings you might collect.
-In general, you'll need to tap a link in a verification email and upload a copy of your ID that matches the details for your chosen payment method.
+In general, you'll need to tap a link in a verification email and upload a copy of your ID that matches the details for your chosen payment method, along with a proof of address.

 4. Make a deposit